nus-cs2113-AY2021S2/ip/docs/README.md

 ## Introduction
 This project is named after the Java mascot Duke.
 Duke, is a command line program to keep track of your tasks in a list.

+## Getting started with Duke

+__Duke__ is run with a file ending with extension `.jar`.
+Click here to download the JAR file for running latest version of __Duke__.

+1. Open your Command Line on your desktop.
+2. Go to the directory where you stored the JAR file.
+3. Key in `java -jar <Name of JAR file>`.

+Now you should see __Duke__ welcoming you!

 ## Features